In a tiny, unassuming room in New Orleans' French quarter, Cosimo Matassa worked magic.

 Some of the greatest rhythm & blues and rock and roll sides of all time were laid down in Matassa’s small, unpretentious room, including seminal recordings by Fats Domino and Little Richard.
-Roughly 250 nationally charting singles and 21 gold records were cut at Matassa’s studio.
+Roughly two hundred fifty nationally charting singles and twenty-one gold records were cut at Matassa’s studio.
 These include virtually every hit by Fats Domino, beginning in 1948 with “The Fat Man,” as well as such New Orleans R&B classics as “Lawdy Miss Clawdy” by Lloyd Price, “Mother-in-Law” by Ernie K-Doe, “Good Rockin’ Tonight” by Roy Brown and “Shake, Rattle and Roll” by Big Joe Turner.

 Matassa, whose first name is pronounced “Cosmo,” was born and raised in New Orleans, where he worked at his father’s corner grocery store.
 After studying chemistry at Tulane University, he dropped out and began working for J&M Services, a jukebox business that he eventually bought.
 Matassa identified and filled a need on the New Orleans music scene in the mid-Forties.
 It was a city full of talented musicians but lacked recording studios.
 “For a long time, I was the only show in town,” he noted.

-The list of notable musicians who recorded at Matassa’s studio, in addition to those already mentioned, includes Smiley Lewis (“I Heart You Knockin’"), Shirley and Lee (“Let the Good Times Roll”), Guitar Slim (“The Things That I Used to Do,” featuring Ray Charles on piano), Frankie Ford (“Sea Cruise”), Professor Longhair (“Mardi Gras in New Orleans”), Paul Gayten (“Since I Fell for You”) and Chris Kenner (“Land of 1,000 Dances”).
+In addition to those already mentioned, the list of notable musicians who recorded at Matassa’s studio includes Smiley Lewis (“I Hear You Knockin’"), Shirley and Lee (“Let the Good Times Roll”), Guitar Slim (“The Things That I Used to Do,” featuring Ray Charles on piano), Frankie Ford (“Sea Cruise”), Professor Longhair (“Mardi Gras in New Orleans”), Paul Gayten (“Since I Fell for You”) and Chris Kenner (“Land of 1,000 Dances”).